You may redistribute this newsletter for noncommercial purposes. For commercial use contact firstname.lastname@example.org.

 Anecdotally, I'm told that one reason engineering enrollments in college are down is because many students see the engineers studying all of the time.
 Let's see: party now or buckle down?

 The late, famous aviator, sailor, filmmaker and author Ernest K. Gann in his autobiography "A Hostage to Fortune" notes that writing was the hardest thing he ever did.
-At times, to insure he stayed in the office focused on putting a certain number of words on paper each day, he'd literally tie himself into the chair!
+At times, to ensure he stayed in the office focused on putting a certain number of words on paper each day, he'd literally tie himself into the chair!
 Gann succeeded because he used this and other strategies to discipline himself to do the right thing at the right time.

 After 12 years of Catholic education under nuns who wielded corporal punishment with seemingly savage delight and rigorous Jesuits whose had an unbending stance on, well, everything, I entered adulthood abhorring the word "discipline."
 Yet life's never-dull twists and turns have convinced me that discipline is indeed a critical component of getting anything done in a consistent manner.
 Woody Allen said that 90% of success in life is just showing up.
 Too often even showing up - which I take as a metaphor for being there and simply doing the right things - is more discipline than many can muster.